dc1vanda/hello-word/README.md

 # hello-word
 Following the tutorial

+Nor ?
-My name is : "The Anda"
+My Name is the anda ?